 Growing Too Mainstream

 As an open event, Comic-Con attracts more than your classic Sheldon Coopers.
 In San Diego, crowds can soar to 130,000 people.
 (In New York, attendance in 2018 hit 250,000).
 Comic books, fantasy and sci-fi novels, and the “geeks” or “nerds” who were once teased for reading them are now all considered popular.
-While this embrace of the fringe is positive, it has negatively impacted Comic-Con itself.
+While this embrace of the fringe is positive, some think that it has negatively impacted Comic-Con itself.
 The event is getting increasingly mainstream and watered down, which disappoints die-hard comic book fans.

 Too Close for Comfort